Published:

 4. Larger Down Payment

-While conventional loans may allow down payments as low as 3%, jumbo loans typically require 10% to 20% down, depending on the lender and property type.
-The exact jumbo loan down payment requirements vary by lender, property type, and borrower profile.
+While conventional loans may allow down payments as low as 3%, jumbo loans often require more borrower equity upfront.
+A typical range is 10% to 20% down, though the exact jumbo loan down payment requirements vary by lender, property type, loan amount, and borrower profile.

 5. Property Appraisal and Inspection